 1 General

-This Operational Document sets out the quality system requirements that a Service Facility shall conform to in order to gain and maintain IECEx Certification as an IECEx Certified Service Facility, involved only in Inspection and Maintenance of Ex equipment.
-It also sets out the requirements for IECEx Certification Bodies (ExCBs), approved by the IECEx Management Committee to issue IECEx Certificates of Conformity to Service Facilities concerning the assessment of Service Facilities for their compliance to these requirements.
+This Operational Document sets out the quality management system (QMS) requirements that a Service Facility shall conform to in order to gain and maintain IECEx Certification as an IECEx Certified Service Facility, involved in inspection and maintenance of Ex equipment.
+It also sets out the requirements for IECEx Certification Bodies (ExCBs), approved by the IECEx Management Committee (ExMC) to issue IECEx Certificates of Conformity to Service Facilities concerning the assessment of Service Facilities for their compliance to these requirements.
 These requirements also form the basis of surveillance of IECEx Certified Service Facilities by ExCBs.

-While Certification of the Quality Management System (QMS) to relevant standards is not a requirement of the IECEx Scheme, a Service Facility with this may find it of benefit in assisting them to meet the requirements of this Operational Document.
+While Certification of the QMS to relevant standards is not a requirement of the IECEx Scheme, a Service Facility with this may find it of benefit in assisting them to meet the requirements of this Operational Document.

 In using ISO 9001 as the basis for this Operational Document, the following requirements replace, add to or are more specific than those required by ISO 9001.
-The clause references used in this Operational Document have been adopted from ISO 9001:2008 as the most current standard.
+The clause references used in this Operational Document have been adopted from ISO 9001:2015 as the most current standard.

-NOTE Requirements set forth in ISO 9001:2015 and ISO /IEC 80079-34 are under consideration by IECEx ExMC and ExSFC.
+NOTE Requirements set forth in ISO /IEC 80079-34 are under consideration by IECEx ExMC and ExSFC.

 2 Definitions

-Ex Service facility
+Service Facility

 see IECEx 03-4

-NOTE 1 Ex Service Facility is a term used by IECEx and in the context of this IECEx OD 314-4 shall apply to an organization that carries out or controls inspections and maintenance, as required by IEC 60079-14 and IEC 60079-17.
+NOTE 1 Service Facility is a term used by IECEx and in the context of this IECEx OD 314-4 shall apply to an organization that carries out or controls inspections and maintenance, as required by IEC 60079-14 and IEC 60079-17.

-NOTE 2 An Ex Service Facility may have restrictions on the type of equipment, Ex types of protection, ratings and size which will be covered by their limitations of scope.
+NOTE 2 A Service Facility may have restrictions on the type of equipment, Ex types of protection, ratings and size which will be covered by their limitations of scope.

 Ex equipment

-see IECEx 02
+see IEC 60079-0, Clause 3.25

 3 Application